greenshot/greenshot/_posts/2016-12-19-our-present-for-you-greenshot-129.markdown

 (By the way, if you want to make sure you are using the original version, you should never download Greenshot from anywhere else than from our website.
 Just keep in mind: always get Greenshot from getgreenshot.org.)

 You see, this release has things to offer for anyone - you can see the full changelog below.
-So just go ahead, download and "unwrap" our gift and have a great time.
+So just go ahead, <a href ="/downloads/">download</a> and "unwrap" our gift and have a great time.

 Yours with best wishes,